BitBoxSwiss/bitbox-wallet-app/README.md

 To statically compile the UI, run `make generate` again, which compiles the web ui into a compact bundle.

-Go will then compile the bundle into the static static library/binary.
-This step only needs to be done before compiling for deployment.
-You can check the result by running `make servewallet` and visiting [localhost:8082](http://localhost:8082), which is the port on which it serves the static content.

 ## Develop using Docker